OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

    **Leaking input data**

-    If your input data is sensitive, prevent [leaking input data](/goto/leakinput/).
+    Is your input data sensitive?
+      Prevent [leaking input data](/goto/leakinput/).
 Especially if the model is run by a supplier, proper care needs to be taken that this data is transferred or stored in a protected way and as little as possible.
 Note, that if you use RAG, that the  data you retrieve and insert into the prompt is also input data.
 This typically contains company secrets or personal data.

    **Misc.**

     Is your model a Large Language Model?
 Then prevent [insecure output handling](/goto/insecureoutput/), for example when you display the output of the model on a website and the output contains malicious Javascript.